The Health Dilemma

 3. Genes do not equal fate, going beyond genetics

-4. From the simple basics to tracking heath optimisation
+4. From the simple basics to tracking health optimisation

 There is a healthier approach to better health…

 You might want to look at the nutrition side of things and make sure you are getting your macronutrients ratio right (protein, carbohydrates, and fats).
-And look at all others body systems that may be imbalance which could impact your progress.
-For example tracking markers that are important to you.
-Like insulin sensitivity, liver toxicity etc, inflammation etc… .
-If chronic inflammation is a potential issue, then that should be your priority rather than religiously going every morning for HIIT session that may just create even more inflammation.
+As well as looking at all others body systems that may be imbalanced which could be impacting your progress.
+For example, tracking markers that are important to you, like insulin sensitivity, liver toxicity etc, inflammation etc. If chronic inflammation is a potential issue, then that should be your priority rather than religiously going every morning for a HIIT session that may just create even more inflammation.

 Many people will take their health for granted and think the health care system will take care of it.
 This mindset may lead you to a path of dependence and disease.
-When this may sound like exaggeration, the numbers do not lie…1 out 2 people in the UK develop a chronic illness after 65 years old, leaving in a state of comorbidities for the last decade of their life…
+When this may sound like an exaggeration, the numbers do not lie…1 out of 2 people in the UK develop a chronic illness after 65 years old, leading to the increased likelihood of living with multiple of these conditions for the last decade of their life.

 Your health is your responsibility, so step outside the status quo and regain control of it.
 It is in your best interest to start small to get the basics right, to then understand what your priorities are, and start adopting the changes that count.
 To finally develop a mindset of constant growth, allowing trial and error to occur.
 Health optimisation is a journey.
 A sort of infinite game that improves itself over time as you learn about your body.
 What’s more is that you now live in a very exciting time when platforms like Omnos are working hard to democratise the science behind health, to make the complicated simple via a very friendly dashboard, with very targeted personalised recommendations.
 Meaning you can skip all the guesswork and focus on making the necessary adjustments to improve your longevity and quality of life.